 Now, think of yourself as a hiring manager.
 What is your reaction to candidates who all appear to be the same?
 How does this impact your decision-making?

 It is important to find a way to differentiate yourself from others in order to “get the attention” of potential employers.
-If you look like everyone else, you will not stand out, and you will probably not get the job.
+If you look like everyone else, you will not stand out, and limit he chances of interviews and job offers.

 Creating your personal brand